jimliu741523/headjackai-sdk/README.md

 ## History

+0.1.41, readme fix

+0.1.4, add two features of "source_list on fit" and "account_info_check"

-0.1.32, add a feature of data prepcocessing, k_anonymize_clustering_base and readme fix
+0.1.32, add a feature of data prepcocessing, "k_anonymize_clustering_base", and readme fix

 0.1.31, readme fix

-0.1.3, add a feature of data prepcocessing, svd
+0.1.3, add a feature of data prepcocessing, "svd"

 0.1.22, FastAPI dev